WEAREJAM/cyberjournallogs/_posts/2025-07-05-first-post.md

 2. Frame Check Sequence (FCS) for error detection
 This becomes a Frame (Data Link PDU).
 Sent to the physical layer.

-Physical Layer - The frame is turned into raw bits (1s and 0s) .
-These bits are sent as electrical, optical, or radio signals through the physical medium (like Ethernet cable, Wi-Fi, fiber).
+Physical Layer - The frame is turned into raw bits (1s and 0s).
+These bits are sent as electrical, optical, or radio signals through the physical medium (like Ethernet cable, Wi-Fi, or fiber).
 Devices used: NICs, hubs, cables, repeaters, antennas, etc.

 **Receiver’s Side: Decryption process**

 Now the receiver side
 Physical Layer - Bits are reassembled into frames
 Data Link Layer - MAC checked